-- Course Approval.
-All courses taken for graduate credit must be approved by the EECS Graduate Program Director.
-The list includes all 4xx/5xx ECE and COSC courses.
-However, 4xx courses will be approved only if the corresponding 5xx course is not offered in the same semester.
+- Approved Courses.
+The list of approved courses includes all lecture based 4xx/5xx ECE and COSC courses listed in the graduate catalog.
+Note that 4xx courses will be approved only if the corresponding 5xx course is not offered in the same semester.
 Course approval can only be given for courses that have been scheduled.
-Students who take 3 hrs one semester followed by 3 hrs another semester must consequently submit an Admission/Course Approval Form for each semester.
+Students must submit an Admission/Course Approval Form for each semester they take courses under the program.
 Approval will not be given retroactively.
 Students MUST obtain approval prior to taking a course.

 - DARS.
 Approved courses will appear in DARS under “MASTERS PROGRAM”.
 Once the B.S. degree has been conferred, approved courses are automatically transferred to the M.S. degree by the Graduate School.

 - Senior Requesting Graduate Credit.
 During their senior year, students may choose to instead request taking graduate credit that only count toward a graduate degree.
 See Graduate School Instructions for Senior Requesting Graduate Credit.
 The associated form is not needed for courses approved for the Five-year BS/MS program.